 I’ve also done a competitor analysis of the other main two video streaming services: Netflix and Now TV.
 Their SWOT analysis can be seen below.

 I also conducted content audit on the Prime Video app to see what content it displays to its users.

 The experience with the Prime Video service clearly suggests there is a problem with how users discover new content (too many shows and films on one screens) and retrieve content they’ve previously been exposed to (no “Continue” or “Resume” feature).
-Many users expresses frustration with their experience when using it on TV too, i.e. they said they preferred watching their favourite content on their laptops.
+Many users are frustrated when they use it on TV too, i.e. they said they preferred watching their favourite content on their laptops.
 For the purposes of this project I decided to focus on improving the experience with the Prime Video app on a TV with existing customers.

 To understand how current users interact with the Prime Video app, I used the “Cognitive Walkthrough” method, where I asked my participants to complete a series of tasks and asked some questions to evaluate how easy or difficult they find using the app.